ExpressionEngine/ExpressionEngine-User-Guide/source/development/conversion/modules.rst

 The reference page for :doc:`Add-on Packages </development/packages>` gives greater detail on the above changes.

-Note: It is recommended to put a placeholder index.html file in any of your folders.
+.. note:: It is recommended to put a placeholder index.html file in any
+	of your folders.

 URL Logic
 ---------